-- 1. The city council shall hold regular meetings and provide the time, place, and manner of holding its meetings by annual resolution.
+- The city council shall hold regular meetings and provide the time, place, and manner of holding its meetings by annual resolution.
 A majority of regular council meetings must be held after 5:00 p.m.
-All meetings of the council must be open to the public, except as permitted by state law.
-(Sacramento City Charter, § 31.) - The council shall generally meet on Tuesdays at either 2:00 p.m. or 5:00 p.m. in the City Hall Council Chamber, 915 I Street, First Floor, Sacramento, California, except as otherwise provided in the annually-adopted meeting schedule or as otherwise revised by the council.

-B. Adjourned Meetings
+All meetings of the council must be open to the public, except as permitted by state law (Sacramento City Charter, § 31). - 2.
+The council shall generally meet on Tuesdays at either 2:00 p.m. or 5:00 p.m. in the City Hall Council Chamber, 915 I Street, First Floor, Sacramento, California, except as otherwise provided in the annually adopted meeting schedule or as otherwise revised by the council. - 3.
+City boards, commissions, and committees shall hold regular meetings and provide the time, place, and manner of holding its meetings.
+All meetings of the the city's legislative bodies must be open to the public, except as permitted by state law.
+The city council shall annually adopt a meeting schedule for all legislative bodies. - B. Adjourned Meetings

-As permitted by law, the council may adjourn any regular, adjourned regular, special, or adjourned special meeting to a time and place specified in the motion of adjournment.
+As permitted by law, the legislative body may adjourn any regular, adjourned regular, special, or adjourned special meeting to a time and place specified in the motion of adjournment.